 When you come to getting your actual quote, then you’ll get into the details of your cover which will be based around your exact needs.

 Yes - if your property will be unoccupied for more than 30 days while it’s going through probate, unoccupied home insurance can provide cover for this.

 Usually properties will be left unoccupied during probate, which can increase the risk of theft, malicious damage or maintenance issues at your property (such as faulty pipes).

-Therefore, if the property will be unoccupied for more than 30 days while it’s going through probate, you may need to arrange specialist unoccupied property insurance for this.
+Therefore, if the property will be unoccupied for more than 30 days (in most circumstances) while it’s going through probate, you may need to arrange specialist unoccupied property insurance for this.

 This insurance policy will be provided in the names of the executors, so when probate is finalised you will just need to contact your insurance provider to update the details of the policy, if you still require cover.

 It’s important that you contact your home or landlord insurance provider as soon as possible if you know that your property is going to be unoccupied long-term.
 Not doing so could invalidate your policy in the event of a claim.

 Most property insurance policies will allow for up to 30 days unoccupancy – any longer than this, and you may require more specialist cover that your existing insurer cannot provide.

 Yes you can!
 It’s important to get insurance for an empty house to make sure you’re covered should anything happen whilst you’re not there.
 Empty property insurance will provide you with the level of insurance you need to manage the risk proposed to your property whilst it’s unoccupied.

 Yes, you can leave your mortgaged property empty.
 But you’ll need to check the maximum time you can leave your property unoccupied with your insurance provider.
 If it’s longer than the 30-60 days stated on your policy, you can opt for temporary house insurance for an empty property to make sure you’re covered.